Mint (Bo He)

 Meridians: Lung, Liver

-Key TCM Actions & Medicinal Uses: Cool Acrid Herb that Releases to Exterior/Disperses Wind Heat: colds due to wind heat patterns with fever, headache, cough, sore throat, and red itchy eyes.
-Vents Rashes: used in early stages of rashes (ie measles) to induce rash to surface and speed recovery.
-Frees Constrained Liver Qi with pressure in chest or flanks, emotional instability and gynecological problems.
-Considered strongest cooling herb to promote sweating.
+Medicinal Uses: Colds due to Wind Heat patterns with fever, headache, cough, sore throat, and red itchy eyes, used in the early stages of rashes (ie measles) to induce the rash to the surface and speed recovery, pressure in chest or flanks, emotional instability, anxiety, gynecological problems, promotes sweating, lowers fever, soothes an upset stomach, asthma.

 Flavors/Temps: Acrid, Aromatic, Cooling

 Caution: Some people are allergic to mint.
-Not recommended for nursing mother’s as may lead to insufficient lactation.
+Not recommended for internal use by nursing mothers as it may lead to insufficient lactation.
+But it is used by breastfeeding mothers to rub on dry, cracked, and sore nipples.

 To reduce the tannic and caffeine effects in your tea, use mint, spearmint, or peppermint sprigs while steeping your tea.